womenrising/womenrising/PULL_REQUEST_TEMPLATE.md

-## Migrations
-YES | NO

 ## Description
 A few sentences describing the overall goals of the pull request's commits.

-## Deploy Notes
-*remove if inapplicable*

-Notes regarding deployment the contained body of work.
-These should note any db migrations, new environment variables, etc.

 ## Github Issue
 Fixes #

-## Background

-Any other information you would like to provide for this item, if relevant.

 ## Screenshots
 *remove if inapplicable*

-If this PR includes changes to the view.
+## Deploy Notes
+*remove if inapplicable*

+*Notes regarding deploying the contained body of work.
+These should note any db migrations, new environment variables, etc.*

 ## Definition of Done